 Financial hardships may come at some point, and sometimes your only way out is through bankruptcy.
 Can you file it without your spouse?

-When to and not to File Bankruptcy Without Your Spouse?
+When Should You File for Bankruptcy Without Your Spouse?

-Filing bankruptcy without your spouse makes sense under these circumstances:
+Filing bankruptcy alone makes sense under these circumstances:

 - If you and your spouse have separate debts

 - You and your spouse keep your finances separate

 - If your spouse has assets they don’t want to lose

 - If your spouse has a good credit record and has not co-signed for any of your debts